 But Substack is not like that.
 How come?
 Because creative writing is highly ‘g-loaded’, which means that writing ability, or more broadly, verbal ability, is highly corrected with generalized intelligence.
 It takes a lot of mental horsepower to succeed at it.
 Even though writing is often framed as being diametrically opposed to math, the latter which is perceived as being more rigorous or objective, quantitative and verbal ability are are both roughly equally g-loaded.
 This becomes evident when browsing forums which are not selected for intelligence, such as medical forums (because it’s not like only intelligent or unintelligent people get sick), and there is considerable variability in writing ability.

-So the ability to write ineligible, cogent sentences probably confers slightly above average IQ, and producing competent but also engaging writing is probably a step above that.
-Indeed, if you read the bios of top Substack writers, it’s evident they are all in the top 1/10 or above tier of intelligence, assuming we use educational attainment as a proxy for IQ.
+So the ability to write intelligible, cogent sentences probably confers slightly above average IQ, and producing competent but also engaging writing is probably a step above that.
+Indeed, if you read the bios of top Substack writers, it’s evident they are all in the 90th percentile or above in intelligence, assuming we use educational attainment as a proxy for IQ.
 A survey by Richard Hanania of his readership would seem to confirm this.
 Only 1-2% of the general US population has a doctorate compared to 18% of Mr. Hanania’s readers, and 90% of his readers have at least a 4-year degree.

 Because the Substack audience is considerably smaller and focused/targeted (probably no more than a hundred thousand total readers) than the total YouTube or total podcasting audience size (in the hundreds of millions), luck and connections plays less of role compared to raw intellectual merit.
 YouTube is big enough that someone can ‘blow up’ by luck alone.
 From 2016-2018 as Bitcoin surged from $1,000 to $20,000, almost anyone regardless of intelligence could start a popular YouTube cryptocurrency channel and make money, but four years later the market is considerably more saturated, hence the need for connections and a much bigger role of luck.
 Same for the success of big channels like Mr. Beast, who succeeded when there was considerably less competition on YouTube a decade ago compared to today despite not being that smart.